 - 1 Cup Sugar - I used erythritol Organic cane, xylitol and even raw sugar would work, though it will give the syrup a caramel color.

 - 1/2 tsp Food dye, optional

 You can leave the syrup a pale blush color or use a natural dye to give it a darker color.
-This is the brand of natural, plant-based dyes we use:
+There are many natural dyes available online and in your local health food store.